Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 ![](static/img/must_upload_img.JPG)

 Secondly, as a future development, when the Toy already has an existing image uploaded, the image URL can be stored separately and input so as not needing a new image to be uploaded again.

+To sum up the Testing section, moving forward automated model testing and automated client testing can be carried out to ensure app is working well.

 ##